U.S. Customs & Border Patrol System Outage Causes Delays Nationwide

 The U.S. Customs and Border Patrol suffered from a system outage on Friday afternoon, causing nationwide delays.
 As a result, officials have been forced to rely on slower backup systems.
 Customs and Border Patrol did not give much detail about the issue, apart from saying that there was a “technology disruption” in a tweet.

-The outage has affected New York’s JFK International Airport, Los Angeles International Airport, as well as Dulles International Airport, which services Washington D.C.
+The outage has affected New York’s JFK International Airport, Los Angeles International Airport, as well as Dulles International Airport, which services Washington, D.C.
 The three are among the most populous airports in the nation.

 Long lines have started to move at New York’s JFK International Airport.
-According to Inquisitr’s own Dominick Miserandino, border patrol agents have started “manually processing” travelers.
+According to The Inquisitr’s own Dominick Miserandino, border patrol agents have started “manually processing” travelers.
 Miserandino has been waiting at customs for nearly an hour.

 “CBP is experiencing a temporary outage with its processing systems at various air ports of entry & is taking immediate action to address the technology disruption,” the agency said in a statement on Twitter.

-“CBP officers are working to process travelers as quickly as possible while maintaining the highest levels of security,” a follow up tweet added.
+“CBP officers are working to process travelers as quickly as possible while maintaining the highest levels of security,” a follow-up tweet added.

-Social media has been flooded with videos and photos from frustrated travelers who are stuck on long lines while waiting to be processed through customs.
+Social media has been flooded with videos and photos from frustrated travelers who are stuck in long lines while waiting to be processed through customs.
 One video shows a hallway completely filled with people, unable to enter even the immigration processing room.

 #BREAKING Cell phone video of JFK Customs line.
 "Computer glitch" to blame. @WSMV https://t.co/biFGvgfC8A